semanticarts/gistCyber/README.md

 1. Controls
 1. Resilience

 The above list is by no means all inclusive.
 The gistCyber ontology was created to enable semantic interoperability between these many sub-domains of cybersecurity.

 ## The Relationship between gistCyber and other Ontologies

 ### The gistCyber ontology has dependencies
-1. Basic Formal Ontology
+1. Basic Formal Ontology (BFO)
-1. gist
+2. gist
-1. gistComputing
+3. gistComputing

+gistCyber imports both gist and BFO through [gistBFO](https://github.com/semanticarts/gistBFO), a BFO-compatible version of gist.
+This has allowed for gistCyber to be easily extended from gist, all the while maintaining alignment with BFO.

 ### Cyber Threat Intelligence Ontology (CTIO) - As an Extension of gistCyber
 The CTIO is an extension based upon the gistCyber ontology.
 Most of the concepts needed to represent Cyber Threat Intelligence concepts should already be defined in gistCyber.
 Concepts that are specialized to the domain of threat intelligence should be asserted in the CTIO.